LOVE - SERVE - GROW

 Guidance for parents

 Staff are encouraged to report concerns without fear.
 We uphold openness, transparency, and accountability.
+Our policy is available on our website, in our main shared folders and a paper copy is in our staffroom.

 Safeguarding is a Christian responsibility founded in our mission to love, serve, and grow.
 We are committed to protecting God's children through just, compassionate care.